 Cancer screening tests are a type of preventive medical service.
-They are included as part of the essential health benefits that must be covered by any health plan you can enroll in on your state's health insurance Marketplace.
+They are included as part of the essential health benefits that must be covered by any health plan you enroll in from your state's health insurance Marketplace.
 In fact, plans must offer certain free cancer screening tests if they want to be part of the Marketplace.

 Free Cancer Screening Tests

-The Affordable Care Act requires that private health plans provide Pap tests and cervical cancer screening without asking women to pay a copay or coinsurance.
+The Affordable Care Act requires that most private health plans provide Pap tests and cervical cancer screening without asking women to pay a copay or coinsurance.
 Women older than 30 may have HPV testing every 3 years, regardless of Pap smear results.

 Colon cancer.
 Nine out of 10 people survive long-term if their colon cancer is caught early.
 However, just 40% of colorectal cancers are found at that early stage.
 If the cancer spreads to nearby organs or lymph nodes, the 5-year survival rate goes down to 70%.
 If it spreads to distant organs, your survival rate drops to 12%.

 Under the Affordable Care Act, private health plans must offer one of several different types of screening tests for colon cancer.
 After age 50, you can receive a fecal blood test, a sigmoidoscopy, or a colonoscopy without owing a copay or coinsurance.
-Again, this does not apply to grandfathered plans -- be sure to check your plan's summary of benefits.
+Again, this does not apply to grandfathered plans so be sure to check your plan's summary of benefits.